 Our latest case study explains how Florinco has met the challenge of specular reflection from metal racks, integrating LUCID’s Helios time of flight cameras into their 3D vision-guided autonomous forklifts.
 The forklifts, provided by Toyota Material Handling, stack and de-stack cheese boxes 24/7, moving them between ripening halls and position the boxes with accuracy regardless of shiny metal edges on the racks.
 This system ultimately increases warehouse productivity and efficiency.
 To learn more read the Case Study and watch the video.

-Two new Atlas10 models featuring 10GBASE-T GigE PoE are now in production and ready to order.
+In Production Two new Atlas10 models featuring 10GBASE-T GigE PoE are now in production and ready to order.
 Atlas10 IMX531 (20.4 MP) and IMX532 (16.2 MP) models deliver a new level of imaging performance thanks to Sony’s proprietary back-illuminated pixel structure which enables excellent image quality at high resolutions and fast frame rates.
-Visit our
+Visit our Atlas10 product page.

 Atlas10 16.2 and 20.4 MP

 Customized Extended Head for the Phoenix Camera Module

 For the flexible Phoenix camera module, LUCID has designed unique custom extended heads paired with an ix Industrial® Ethernet connector to meet the challenging space restrictions in one of our customer's vision systems.
 The image to the left shows a Phoenix head module which has a customized shape and form factor for a specific mechanical design.To find out how Phoenix can meet your unique design challenge contact our sales team.